igneous-labs/htmx-axum-template/README.md

 This however introduce the following quirks:
 - during development, `cargo run` must be run at the project root or the `app/` folder will not be served
 - js dependency imports must import directly from `../node_modules/` since a simple static file server doesn't know how to resolve esm imports
-- tailwindcss must be manually updated with `pnpm tailwind` whenever css changes are made, and the frontend files must use the build output during development time
+- the frontend files must use the tailwindcss build output during development time, since a simple static file server doesn't know how to preprocess css
 - we cannot use vite's publicDir feature in order to preserve the same directory structure at dev and prod time

 ## Setup